trpc/trpc/www/docs/reactjs/getQueryKey.md

   const posts = trpc.post.list.useQuery();

   // See if a query is fetching
-  const postListKey = getQueryKey(trpc.post.list, undefined, 'infinite');
+  const postListKey = getQueryKey(trpc.post.list, undefined, 'query');
   const isFetching = useIsFetching(postListKey);

   // Set some query defaults for an entire router